 Barnaul Altai Krai, Russia Travel Guide

 Barnaul's cuisine reflects general Russian and Siberian culinary traditions.
-The cold climate historically favored hearty, calorie-rich dishes.
-The region's meals utilize local produce, various meats, and freshwater fish.
+The cold weather climate historically favored hearty, calorie-rich dishes.
+The region's meals utilize local produce, various meats, and fish from rivers and lakes.

 Centuries of tradition shaped a focus on wholesome, satisfying food.